rryam/QuoteKit/README.md

 ## Requirements

-As it uses the async/await feature of Swift 5.5, the platforms supported are OS 13.0+, macOS 11.0+, watchOS 6.0+, and tvOS 13.0+.
+As it uses the async/await feature of Swift 5.5, the platforms supported are iOS 15.0+, macOS 12.0+, watchOS 8.0+, and tvOS 15.0+.

 ## Installation